Sakuu89/TaxTim/README.md

 # <span style="color:red"> Tech Stack Used: </span>

-We have used React,ChakraUi, CSS, Firebase, and more librabries of react to building this Project.
+We have used React,ChakraUi, CSS, Firebase ,Razorpay  and more librabries of react to building this Project.
 We also used tools like GitHub for collaboration of our project, Slack & Zoom as means of a communication channel and use netlify for deployment.

 # <span style="color:red"> Details of Tech stack used: </span>